Excel VBA 2 Dimensional Array Initialization

 ReDim myArray(1 To numRows, 1 To numCols)

-Here we can see that the code now redimension itself on its own according to the given dimensions.
+The code will re-dimension itself according to the given dimensions.

-4. What is Ubound in VBA 2D Array?
+What is Ubound in a VBA 2D Array?

-Ubound simply means the upper limit of your array.
+Ubound is the upper limit of your array.
 In other words, Ubound means the highest index of the array.
 For example, if you have an array arr with 5 elements, the UBound(arr) function will return 4, since the highest index number in the array is 4.

 In the below code, we can see that the myArray is initialized with 10 separate elements. now the upper limit of the array index is placed in the immediate window.